comp1100/comp1100.github.io/_sources/workshops/Week_12_MVP_progress_and_SECaT.md

-# Weeks 12: No studio --- use the time to make progress on your MVPs
+# Week 12: No studio --- use the time to make progress on your MVPs